Luzanne-S/Maji_Ndogo/README.md

 --Analyse water collection queues

 <h3>Project 3</h3>
---Creating a ERD to understand the relationship of the tables<br/>
+--Creating an ERD to understand the relationship of the tables<br/>
 --Joining tables to find duplicates in the data <br/>
---Linking tables to find dicrepancies: numerous visits to locations, reports of potential fraud<br/>
+--Linking tables to find discrepancies: numerous visits to locations, reports of potential fraud<br/>

 <h3>Project 4</h3>
 --Eliminating fraudulent cases<br/>
 --Finding a practical solution to implement<br/>
 --Creating a table for engineers to update when work has been done on a particular project<br/>

+<h5>Once querying was complete the dataset was transferred to Power BI for visualisation</h5>